 Causes of Excessive Perspiration

-Excessive perspiration, also known as hyperhidrosis, can have several causes.
+Excessive perspiration, also known as hyperhidrosis, can have various causes.
 Here are some of the most common triggers:

-- Primary Hyperhidrosis: This is a form of excessive sweating for which there seems to be no apparent reason.
-It is thought to be related to overactive nerve signals.
-People with primary hyperhidrosis usually experience unexplained sweating with no underlying cause in specific areas such as palms, soles of the feet, armpits and face.
+- Primary Hyperhidrosis: This is a form of excessive sweating for which there seems to be no clear reason.
+It is believed to be related to overactive nerve signals.
+People with primary hyperhidrosis usually experience unexplained sweating, without an underlying cause, in specific places such as palms, soles, armpits and face.

-- Medications: Some medications, including antidepressants, antipsychotics and specific painkillers, can cause excessive sweating as a side effect.
+- Medications: Some medicines, including antidepressants, antipsychotics, and specific painkillers, can cause excessive sweating as a side effect.

-- Medical cause: Conditions such as diabetes, hyperthyroidism (an overactive thyroid gland), infections such as tuberculosis, and certain cancers can lead to excessive sweating.
+- Medical cause: Conditions such as diabetes, hyperthyroidism (an overactive thyroid), infections such as tuberculosis, and certain types of cancer can lead to excessive sweating.

 - Menopause: Hormonal fluctuations during menopause can cause hot flashes and night sweats.